limoliphi/SCSS/README.md

-# SCSS
+# SCSS Wild Code School

-#In order to add more style to the site findThePrecious, Sauron wants you to add some rings, big, small, and with many different colors!
+In order to add more style to the site findThePrecious, Sauron wants you to add some rings, big, small, and with many different colors!

 Using SCSS, you'll need to create a mixin called ring that draws a ring.